TutshillTornados/bangazon/README.md

 git clone https://github.com/TutshillTornados/bangazon.git
 cd bangazon
 ```
-Because this API only allows requests from bangazon.com, run the following in your command line to alias your localhost.
+Because this API only allows requests from bangazon.com, run the following in your command line to alias your IP.
 ```
 sudo -- sh -c -e "echo '127.0.0.1       bangazon.com' >> etc/hosts"
 ```